 What to Do: As a group, review the phone calls, emails and other follow-up activities your team does.
 Try to identify the activities that help drive trials and sales.

-Why It’s Important: Inspecting the follow-up process can reveal which activities—or a combination of activities—give you the best results.
+Why It’s Important: Inspecting the follow-up process can reveal which activities give you the best results.
 You may discover that you should adjust your sales process or that your staff needs extra training.

 Tools to Help: Optimize your sales process with Member Manager Lead Flows – series of tasks, such as phone calls or automated emails and text messages, which detail your lead follow-up process.
 Use the Member Manager Follow Ups report to review every time a sales team member has contacted a lead.

 3) Tours & Trials

 What to Do: Tally the number of tours you give of your facility.
 If you offer trials, carefully track how many leads take trials.